ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 Final response pattern: MC, BI, BI, R.
 * If a manual construction is held for the contributor in the first period, and a response is returned for the second, then do not override the manual construction with a backward impute.
-Final reponse pattern: MC, R.
+Final response pattern: MC, R.
-* If a manual construction is held for the contributor in the first period, and a forward impute from a manual construction in the second, then the contributor responded in the third period, then only override the forward impute from a manual construction in the second period and backawrd impute.
+* If a manual construction is held for the contributor in the first period, and a forward impute from a manual construction in the second, then the contributor responded in the third period, then only override the forward impute from a manual construction in the second period and backward impute.
 Final response pattern: MC, BI, R.
 * If a manual construction is held for the contributor in the first period, and a forward impute from a manual construction in the second, then a response is returned for the second period, then the returned value should override the forward impute from a manual construction.
 Final response pattern: MC, R.
-* If a manual construction is held for the contributor in the first period, and rolling forward imputation from a manual consutrction was performed for the second and third periods, and then a response is returned for the second period, then the returned value should override the foward impute in the second period and forwards imputation from a response should override the third period.
+* If a manual construction is held for the contributor in the first period, and rolling forward imputation from a manual construction was performed for the second and third periods, and then a response is returned for the second period, then the returned value should override the forward impute in the second period and forwards imputation from a response should override the third period.
 Final response pattern:
 MC, R, FIR.
 * If a value of any type is held in the first period, then manual construction is